ndiamant/econ136_final_project/README.md

 kernel is trained using some kind of numerical optimization to maximize likelihood.

-## Viability
-In order to test the viability of this modeling technique we have attempted to use the model to fit some of the data and inspected its performance.
+[//]: # (## Viability In order to test the viability of this modeling technique we have attempted to use the model to fit some of the data and inspected its performance.)

 ## Back Testing
 We have also implemented a very simple strategy to perform some back